Please follow & like us :)

 3. Bake the Cookies

 Bake the cookies in a preheated 325°F oven for 15-18 minutes.
-Cooking times may vary based on the size of the cookies.
-The cookies will be lightly golden brown and the nuts will be toasted when the cookies are done.
+Cooking times may vary depending on the size of the cookies.
+When the cookies are done, they will be lightly golden brown, and the nuts will be toasted.

 BAKING TIPS